Samuele-Topi/musicarchive/README.md

 ## Features

+- **Sync Library**: Automatically scan your local `public/music` folder to populate the database.
 - **Upload**: Drag and drop MP3 files to add them to your library.
-Metadata (Artist, Album, Cover Art) is automatically extracted.
+Files are automatically organized into `public/music/Artist/Album/`.
+- **Metadata-Driven**: Cover art and track info are read directly from MP3 ID3 tags.
-- **Library**: Browse albums in a beautiful grid layout.
+- **Library**: Browse albums in a beautiful grid layout or switch to Track/Artist views.
-- **Album Details**: View detailed information about an album, including track list, total duration, and release year.
 - **Player**: Persistent global music player with queue management.
-- **Search**: (Coming soon) Filter by artist or album.
+- **Search**: Filter by artist, album, or track name.

 ## Setup